ChenMalobani/TorchRayLib/README.md

 **TorchRayLib++** is a CMake based **integration** of the well-known **_raylib GUI_** library with my favourite Deep Learning Library Libtorch: the **_PyTorch_** C++ frontend, mainly for working on the **_GPU_** but it also works on the CPU out-of-the-box.
-It is mainly targeted at generative art models with a premise that new models can be easily integrated.
+It is mainly targeted at **AI researchers** and **creative coders** as a tool for generative art with a premise that new CNN models can be easily integrated.
+One feature I am working on is **CNN Model Chaining**  where one can arbitrarily chain models for instance, ESRGAN and then neural style transfer with the Candy variant.

 **There are no OpenCV dependencies for reading and writing images!**.
 Everything is self-contained using stb_image (part of raylib).
 The library includes conversion utils between ray Image, `torch::tensor` and PNG lib, all of which are interchangeable.